vryy/4C/CONTRIBUTING.md

 # Contributing to 4C

 Thank you for your willingness to contribute to 4C.
-The steps outlined in [Setup and Initial Configuration](#setup-and-initial-configuration) have to be performed only once, while the  [4C Development Workflow](#the-fourc-development-workflow) has to be cycled for every bit of code development in 4C.
+The steps outlined in [Setup and Initial Configuration](#setup-and-initial-configuration) have to be performed only once, while the  [4C Development Workflow](#the-4c-development-workflow) has to be cycled for every bit of code development in 4C.

-> **Note:**  By contributing to 4C, you implicitly agree to our [contributor license agreement](https://gitlab.lrz.de/baci/baci/blob/master/ContributorLicenseAgreement.md).
+[//]: # (> **Note:**  By contributing to 4C, you implicitly agree to our [contributor license agreement]&#40;https://gitlab.lrz.de/baci/baci/blob/master/ContributorLicenseAgreement.md&#41;.)

 4C development is strongly based on the [GitHub Flow](https://guides.github.com/introduction/flow/index.html) which is a branch-based workflow involving only two types of branches: the `master` branch and `feature` branches.
 The most important rules are: